DPI-WE/rails-organizing-js-code/content.md

 ```

 ### The Asset Pipeline Era
 With Rails 3.1, the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) was introduced, addressing the challenges of managing JavaScript.
-It provided a structured approach to bundling, concatenating, and minifying JavaScript files.
+It provides a structured approach to bundling, concatenating, and minifying JavaScript files.

 #### Bundling and Concatenation
-The Asset Pipeline combined multiple JavaScript files into a single file, reducing HTTP requests and improving load times.
+The Asset Pipeline combines multiple JavaScript files into a single file, reducing HTTP requests and improving load times.

 #### Caching and Cache-Busting
-The Asset Pipeline also implemented caching strategies.
-A unique fingerprint (hash) was added to file names `application-abcdef1234567890.js`, ensuring users always received the most updated version.
+The Asset Pipeline also implementes caching strategies.
+A unique fingerprint (hash) is added to file names (eg `/assets/application-abcdef1234567890.js`), ensuring users always receive the most updated version.

 The rendered HTML of the deployed site translates to something like this:

 ```html
 <script src="/assets/application-abcdef1234567890.js"></script>
 ```
 This line in the deployed HTML is responsible for loading your application's JavaScript, ensuring users get the latest version of the script as per the current deployment.
-You probably noticed the rendered html version includes a fingerprint "abcdef1234567890".
+The rendered html version includes a fingerprint "abcdef1234567890".
 This fingerprint is a hash generated based on the file's content for cache-busting purposes.

 #### Minification
-Minification removed unnecessary characters from JavaScript files, reducing file size and speeding up page loads.
+Minification removes unnecessary characters from JavaScript files, reducing file size and speeding up page loads.

 <aside>
   There is a convention to add a `min` suffix to minified files. (eg `filename.min.js`)
 </aside>

 #### Directory Structure and Sprockets
-The Asset Pipeline standardized the organization of these assets in `app/assets/`.
+The Asset Pipeline standardizes the organization of these assets in `app/assets/`.

 ```
 app/